MarianaThomaz/Desafio-Hackathon-Iteris/README.md

 <h1 align="center">Campeonato Brasileiro ⚽</h1>

-<h3 align="center">Mobile App criado no desafio do treinamento do Hackathon-Decola Luna</3>
+<h3 align="center">Web app criado no desafio do treinamento do Hackathon-Decola Luna</3>

 <p align="center">Este projeto foi desenvolvido no treinamento do Hackathon, realizado pela empresa Iteris.</p>
 <p align="center"><a href="#tecnologias">Tecnologias</a> | <a href="#instalacao">Instalação</a> |<a href="#status">Status</a></p>